 Jackie Chan, the well known Chinese martial artist and film actor, is not to be confused with Jacqui Chan, a Chinese-descended actress from Trinidad & Tobago.

-Don Cherry is the name of both an American jazz musician (father to Eagle-Eye and stepfather to Neneh) and a Canadian NHL coach turned Hockey Night in Canada commentator.
+Don Cherry is the name of an American jazz musician (father to Eagle-Eye and stepfather to Neneh), an American singer who had a few pop hits in the 1950s, and a Canadian NHL coach turned Hockey Night in Canada commentator.

 Deepak Chopra the New Age guru and favourite of Oprah Winfrey?
 Or Deepak Chopra, president of Canada Post?

 Winston Churchill was not happy to learn about Winston Churchill the American novelist.
 The British Churchill wrote only one novel, being better known for his popular histories and journalism.
 Both Churchills had political careers, and were both noted amateur painters.
 The British Churchill, upon becoming aware of the American Churchill's books, wrote to him suggesting that he would sign his own works "Winston S. Churchill", using his middle name (actually part of his surname), "Spencer", to differentiate them.
 This suggestion was accepted, with the comment that the American Churchill would have done the same, had he any middle names.
 Supposedly (it might just be a joke), the British one had first suggested the American change his name and was informed that since the American was born three years earlier, the American said the British one should be the one changing it.

 There was also his grandson Winston Churchill - who was another British MP.
 For the same political party (Conservative).